Ali Rabii: Early life and education

 Ali Rabei was born on 6 December 1955 in Javadieh, Tehran.
 He graduated from the University of Tehran with a degree in state management in the 1970s and became a technician at the General Motors factory in Tehran.
 He was arrested by SAVAK in a labor strike in Ekbatan.

 Political career

 Following the Iranian Revolution, Rabei became a member of the Islamic Republican Party and its labor branch head.
-Then, he was appointed by then Prime Minister Mehdi Bazargan as a member of labor law codification, a membership he held until the present.
+Then, Prime Minister Mehdi Bazargan appointed him as a member of labor law codification, a membership he held until the present.
 He is one of the closest people to Mohammad Khatami.
 After Khatami's election, Rabei was one of his advisors for social affairs.
 He was also Khatami's representative at the Ministry of Intelligence in 2001.
 He was also the head of the Presidential Secretariat and executive committee and Homeland Security Committee Propaganda of Supreme National Security Council under Hassan Rouhani from 2002 to 2005.
 After the election of Rouhani as president, he was nominated for the Minister of Labor.
 He was confirmed by the parliament on 15 August 2013.